k2-fsa/icefall/README.md

 using [k2-fsa](https://github.com/k2-fsa/k2) and [lhotse](https://github.com/lhotse-speech/lhotse).

-You can use [sherpa](https://github.com/k2-fsa/sherpa), [sherpa-ncnn](https://github.com/k2-fsa/sherpa-ncnn) or [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) for deployment with models in icefall, these frameworks also provides support for models not included in icefall, please refer to respective documents for more details.
+You can use [sherpa](https://github.com/k2-fsa/sherpa), [sherpa-ncnn](https://github.com/k2-fsa/sherpa-ncnn) or [sherpa-onnx](https://github.com/k2-fsa/sherpa-onnx) for deployment with models in icefall; these frameworks also support models not included in icefall; please refer to respective documents for more details.

 You can try pre-trained models from within your browser without the need to download or install anything by visiting this [huggingface space](https://huggingface.co/spaces/k2-fsa/automatic-speech-recognition).